eqNj/eqN-PD2-Filter/README.md

 Ensured PvP charms are easy to distinquish outside of the PvP arena.

-Made it so Ears only show in the PvP Arenas when on the 'Strict LLD' filter level (or on 'Show Recipes' for the 'Specialized-LLD' filter).
+Made it so Ears only show in the PvP Arenas when on the 'Strict LLD' (Now 'LLD Bases') filter level (or on 'Show Recipes' for the 'Specialized-LLD' filter).
 Ears will always show outside of the PvP Arenas.

-Moved the LLD crafting and Jewel info to the 'Strict LLD' and 'Show Recipes' filter levels on the 'All-in-One' and 'Potionless' filters.
+Moved the LLD crafting and Jewel info to the 'Strict LLD' (Now 'LLD Bases') and 'Show Recipes' filter levels on the 'All-in-One' and 'Potionless' filters.

 Added a 'Mag Notify' filter level to the 'Specialized-LLD' filter.
 This filter level is the same as 'Strict' but will give a chat notification when a Magic LLD crafting base drops.